Parable #7. Rich Fool builds bigger barns:

 Observation #4.
 On behalf of the poor: In the prophetic tradition the poor are poor and the rich are rich because the Almighty has made it so.
 It is believed, however, there are more advantages than disadvantages to being poor.
 So, if the Holy One has made you poor, be poor.

 Observation #5.
-On behalf of those who are neither rich or poor: In the middle is the prophet-king David.
-The Beloved’s prayer was that the Almighty not make him so poor that he might steal, nor so rich that He would be tempted to forget Adonai.
+On behalf of those who are neither rich or poor: to be in the middle is the prayer of the prophet-king David.
+The prayer of the Beloved was that the Almighty not make him so poor that he might steal, nor so rich that He would be tempted to forget HaShem.

 Observation #6.
-According to Messiah Ben Joseph, Ben David what is critical for us here is to understand, whatever our calling, the three challenges of “testing,” “wisdom” (spiritual wealth) and “riches” (material wealth).
+According to Messiah Ben Yosef, Ben David what is critical for us here is to understand, whatever our calling, the three challenges of “testing,” “wisdom” (spiritual wealth) and “riches” (material wealth).

 Observation #7.
 Testing is very much about perseverance in one’s calling.
 Are you called to be poor?
 Then do not steal from your brother.
 Are you called to be rich?
 Then be generous to your brother who is poor.
 Are you in the middle?
 Then be honest in your worship (your work, labor, daily living).
 Be true to your word.
 Be faithful to give your tithes and offerings (as you have promised) to the Holy One.